Chris Marlowe: Broadcast career

 Marlowe is a play-by-play announcer who splits his time between two major commitments.
-In the fall, winter and spring he resides in Denver and does the play-by-play announcing for the Denver Nuggets of the NBA.
-In the summers he comes back out to Los Angeles and works as a play-by-play announcer for the AVP.
+In the fall, winter and spring, he resides in Denver and does the play-by-play announcing for the Denver Nuggets of the NBA.
+In the summers, he returns to Los Angeles and works as a play-by-play announcer for the AVP.
 In addition to basketball and volleyball, he has done play-by-play announcing of over 25 other sports, and is considered one of America's most versatile television sports broadcasters.

 Marlowe first got an opportunity to do TV broadcast work when ABC hired him to provide color commentary for the 1978 NCAA indoor volleyball championship.
 UCLA head coach Al Scates had been doing commentary for ABC when the Bruins were not in the NCAA championship tournament.
 In 1978 the Bruins made the final, and ABC asked Scates if he knew someone who could replace him in the booth.
 Scates got to know Marlowe as Marlowe used to work out at the Bruin gym, and Scates recommended him.
 Marlowe's first job was providing color commentary for the NCAA championship match between UCLA and Pepperdine.
 Said Scates: "They liked Chris so much, that was the end of my television career."
 Marlowe found he enjoyed broadcasting, and that he was good at it.
 Between acting jobs and his own volleyball commitments he continued to do color commentary for both indoor and beach volleyball for the next several years.

-After he completed his athletic career with the 1984 Olympic games he made a serious commitment to sports broadcasting, and he took courses in the skills of the trade.
+After Marlowe completed his athletic career with the 1984 Olympic games, he made a serious commitment to sports broadcasting, and he took courses in the skills of the trade.
 Marlowe credits sportscasting expert Lou Riggs of Santa Monica College for training him in sports broadcasting fundamentals.
 When Marlowe started with Prime Ticket, his first partner on play-by-play was Lynn Shackleford.
 He next worked with Keith Erickson.
 When Erickson quit that opened up the play-by-play spot that Marlowe had been preparing for.
 Marlowe moved over to play-by-play and was joined in the booth by former teammate Paul Sunderland as his analyst.
 Marlowe and Sunderland knew each other well, and had first played together on the U.S. National Indoor Volleyball Team in 1975.
 "When Paul moved into the color spot that really clicked.
 We were old friends, played together on the national team for years, and our chemistry was fantastic."
 Marlowe and Sunderland called their first volleyball event in 1985, doing the college regional playoff match between San Diego State and Pepperdine.
 Their first work broadcasting at an Olympic games was at the Summer Olympics in Barcelona in 1992.
 They teamed up again for the Olympics in Atlanta, and again four years later in Sydney.